 - small twigs

-I placed everything into the tray, and set it on the table along with several styrofoam meat trays (always sterilize your meat trays in the dishwasher before using them for crafting or play).
+I placed all of the snowman parts into the tray, and set it on the table along with several styrofoam meat trays (always sterilize your meat trays in the dishwasher before using them for crafting or play).
 I also placed a thin fleece blanket on the table.
 It had a kind of “felt board” effect, and kept the pieces from sliding around.

 The 2 year old preferred working directly on the table-top.